rokath/trice/docs/TriceUserManual.md

 | MDK-ARM_STM32F030_bareerated   | CLANG v6.19 | -Oz          | yes                    | Code=1020 RO-data=196 RW-data=0 ZI-data=1024  | This is the plain generated project without trice instrumentation. |
 | MDK-ARM_STM32F030_instrumented | CLANG v6.19 | -Oz          | yes                    | Code=4726 RO-data=238 RW-data=16 ZI-data=4608 | This is with full trice instrumentation with example messages.     |

 * The size need is less than 4 KB.
-See also [./TriceConfigProjectImageSizeOptimization.md](./TriceConfigProjectImageSizeOptimization.md).
+See also [Trice Project Image Size Optimization](#trice-project-image-size-optimization).

 <p align="right">(<a href="#top">back to top</a>)</p>